OutSystems/docs-odc/src/eap/infrastructure-architecture.md

 ![infrastructure-architecture-runtime](images/infrastructure-architecture-runtime.png "Platform")

-## OutSystems cloud infrastructure
+## Cloud-native infrastructure
 Project Neo's cloud-native infrastructure lives in Amazon Web Services (AWS) Virginia region.

 ### Key Technologies
-The following is an overview of the best-in-class cloud technologies Project Neo uses.
+The following is an overview of the best-in-class cloud technologies that Project Neo uses.

 #### Kubernetes
  The beating heart of both the Platform and each of the Runtime stages is the **Kubernetes cluster**.
 Powered by Amazon's Elastic Kubernetes Service (EKS), clusters are isolated but scalable and self-healing compute capacity.